Juanjo098/http-error-middleware/README.md

 const app = express()

-// Define your app routes
+// Define your app routes.
 app.get('/', (req, res) => {
   res.status(200).json({ message: 'Hello world' })
 })

-// Use the middleware to handle errors app.use(httpErrorMiddleware)
+// Use the middleware to handle errors. app.use(httpErrorMiddleware())
+// If you want the error details to be placed at the root of the response body, set the "destructure" flag to true. app.use(httpErrorMiddleware({ destructure: true }))
-// Other middleware for handling errors can go here
+// Other middleware for handling errors can go here.

-// Start the server
+// Start the server.
 app.listen(3000, () => {
   console.log('Server running')
 })